ShlomoRuckban/Store/README.md

 ## Credits

-The application was created by [Your Name].
-If you have any questions or issues, please contact me at [your email].
+The application was created by Shlomo Ruckban and Liav Udi.
+If you have any questions or issues, please contact me at ShlomoRuckban@gmail.com or LiavUdi@gmail.com.